tambalostefano/lnifmri_prep/docs/source/intro.rst

 LNiF MRI Preprocessing Workflow
 ================================

-*lnifmri_prep* is a set of plain bash scripts to automate preprocessing of MRI data.
+*lnifmri_prep* is a set of plain bash scripts to automate preprocessing and QC of MRI data.

 It requires minimal user interaction and provide easily interpretable output along with quality control reporting.
 It implements a generic set of preprocessing steps on structural and functional MRI data in NIFTI format, including: tissue class segmentation, bias field correction, brain extraction, motion correction, susceptibility distortion correction (SDC), within-subject coregistration and normalization to standard space template, nuisance regression, bandpass filtering, ICA decomposition and QC reporting.
 It also provide outputs that can be easily submitted to a variety of group level analyses (e.g. independent component analysis, voxel-based morphometry, surface-based analysis, etc.)